 Making this easy macaroni salad taste absolutely fantastic requires just a little finesse and a lot of love.
 So, first things first.

-Chilling foods is often necessary for things like cold pasta salad, but it also means that you must season more aggressively.
+- Chilling foods are often necessary for things like cold pasta salad, but it also means that you must season more aggressively.
 As food gets colder, the flavors and aromas are dulled as maximum taste isn’t achieved until at least 72 degrees Fahrenheit (according to studies).

 Macaroni Salad Ingredients Notes

-Using a quality store-bought mayonnaise will really help boost the flavor profile of your dressing.
+- Mayonnaise: Using quality store-bought mayonnaise will really help boost the flavor profile of your dressing.
 Buying the cheapest mayo you can find will only be apparent in the finished product.
 If you wouldn’t love it on a sandwich, you won’t love it in your classic macaroni salad.

-Adding sweet pickle juice to your dressing will make it lip smackin’ good.
+- Sweet Pickle Juice: Adding sweet pickle juice to your dressing will make it lip-smackin’ good.
 Sweet pickle juice is the secret ingredient and it does wonders for this macaroni salad.
 Forget sugar and all that other stuff.
 Just like with the mayo, get something you can feel good about using.

 Perfectly boiled pasta is essential to a flavorful classic macaroni salad.
 First, you must add salt to your pasta water.
 I typically use 2 tablespoons for every 4-6 quarts of water.
 It sounds like a lot but it’s really not.
 You are just letting the pasta absorb the salt as it cooks so that the flavor is evenly dispersed throughout the finished dish.